brandon-m-wang/cs198-75/src/ios-hw/hw3.md

 header: "Project 3: Bullseye w/ SwiftUI"
 due: Fri, 2/25
 introduction: >-
-  Today we will be implementing the UI of Bullseye using SwiftUI and some of its functionality!
+  Today we will be implementing only the UI of Bullseye using SwiftUI!
 This homework builds off of the knowledge from the lecture, but we will recap the basic concepts so don't worry if you forgot anything.

-  Remember that the core concept of it is that given a random number, you will try to move the slider to match the number, and the application will tell you if you're right or even close!

   Here is an example of the finished product: